Sigurre/Kickstart/M1/1.1/README.md

 There are so many tutorials and guides on using BASH and its kin out there.
 I'll list some of them, but most of what you find googling will probably be sufficient.
 Personal preference is the biggest factor here.
 A lot of learning BASH will involve googling something when you hit a wall, but there's a few rules of thumb I like to follow:

 1. Check the `man` or `--help` page first.
-There may be an argument or other quirk you overlooked
+There may be an argument or other quirk you overlooked.
 2. Most tasks can be accomplished with an already existing command on your system.
-Googling can help you determine the best one for the task
+Googling can help you determine the best one for the job.
-3. Keep things simple, but not too simple.
+3. Keep things simple, but not *too* simple.
 Sure you might be able to accomplish the task using a single command, or you could do the same thing with 11 commands all piping to each other.
 But maybe the solution with 3 commands piping to each other is the best one?
 4. Tutorials on a program or concept are often more useful than someone outright providing an answer on StackOverflow.
-It helps to know the basic concepts more than the utilization of those concepts
+It helps to know the basic concepts more than the utilization of those concepts.

 ## Tutorials